G-Two/homeassistant-subaru/README.md

 The entities and services made available to your Home Assistant instance will be based upon your vehicle's capability and your subscription status.

 ## Installation
-Clone or download this repository, and copy the `custom_components\subaru` directory into the `config\custom_components` directory of your Home Assistant instance.
+Clone or download this repository, and copy the `custom_components/subaru` directory into the `config/custom_components` directory of your Home Assistant instance.
 Restart Home Assistant.

 ## Configuration